 Fodor's Expert Review Sally Lunn's

-Small and slightly twee, this tourist magnet near Bath Abbey occupies the oldest house in Bath, dating to 1482.
+Small and slightly twee, this tourist magnet near Bath Abbey occupies the oldest house in Bath, dating from 1482.
 It's famous for the Sally Lunn bun, a semisweet bread served here since 1680.
 You can choose from more than 30 sweet and savory toppings to accompany your bun, or turn it into a meal with salmon or a steak.
 There are also economical lunch and early-evening menus.
-Daytime diners can view the small kitchen museum in the cellar (30p for nondining visitors).
+Daytime diners can view the small kitchen museum and shop in the cellar (30p for non-dining visitors).

 4 N. Parade Passage

 Bath, Bath and North East Somerset BA1 1NX, England

 - Famed Sally Lunn buns with sweet and savory toppings